blynkkk/blynkkk.github.io/mobile/slider.md

 //#D3435C - Blynk RED
 Blynk.setProperty(V1, "color", "#D3435C");
 ```

+### Fraction
+Defines how many digits after the point you would like to see when moving slider.
+When you have "No Fraction" that means slider will send only integer values without decimal point.
+"1 digit" means that values will look like 1.1, 1.2, ..., 2.0, etc.

 ### Send On Release
 **Send On Release** is available for most controller widgets and allows you to decrease data traffic on your hardware.